 • Analytical/performance cookies.
 They allow us to recognise and count the number of visitors and to see how visitors move around our website when they are using it.
 This helps us to improve the way our website works, for example, by ensuring that users are finding what they are looking for easily.

 • Functionality cookies.
 These are used to recognise you when you return to our website.
 This enables us to personalise our content for you and remember your preferences (for example, your choice of language or region).

-None of cookies on our web site collect or store personal data, we only store standard internet log data for our internal reporting purposes.
-We do this to find out things such as the number of visitors to the various parts of the WJM web site.
+None of cookies on our Website collect or store personal data, we only store standard internet log data for our internal reporting purposes.
+We do this to find out things such as the number of visitors to the various parts of the Website.
 We collect this information in a way which does not identify anyone, keeping your privacy as well as allowing us to improve the web site wherever possible.

-The WJM web site does collect some personal / identifiable information but this is always done through asking you the user to enter details such as your email address.
+The Website does collect some personal / identifiable information but this is always done through asking you the user to enter details such as your email address.
 We will never capture personal information without making you aware first.

 You still have the ability to accept or decline cookies.
-Most Web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
-If you choose to decline cookies, you may not be able to fully experience the interactive features of the WJM services or web site.
+Most web browsers automatically accept cookies, but you can usually modify your browser setting to decline cookies if you prefer.
+If you choose to decline cookies, you may not be able to fully experience the interactive features of the WJM services or the Website.

 In This Section